Shasvinth/Auto-YouLikeHits-Points/README.md

 # Auto-YouLikeHits-Points
-Get points for you like hits for free
+Get points for YouLikeHits for free